-- 5.4.1 The difference between a manager who is firm but fair and a manager who is bullying and harassing staff is often difficult to define.
-A framework which illustrates the distinctions between the two styles is given in Appendix 2. - 5.4.2 As part of the everyday management process the Clerk is required to provide staff with feedback concerning their performance, e.g. conduct, punctuality etc. The Clerk is also responsible for workplace monitoring, this will involve visiting areas worked at.
+5.4.1 The difference between a manager who is firm but fair and a manager who is bullying and harassing employees' is often difficult to define.

+5.4.2 As part of the everyday management process the Clerk is required to provide employees with feedback concerning their performance, e.g. conduct, punctuality etc. The Clerk is also responsible for workplace monitoring, this will involve visiting areas worked at.
 If any of these areas have been unsatisfactory the feedback may be critical of the worker concerned.
-If criticism is delivered in a constructive way it can be beneficial to the member of staff, providing them with the opportunity to reflect on their behaviour and make any necessary improvements.
+If criticism is delivered in a constructive way it can be beneficial to the employee, providing them with the opportunity to reflect on their behaviour and make any necessary improvements.
 Destructive criticism on the other hand can have a detrimental effect.

-- 5.4.3 Constructive criticism will focus on: - actions and behaviour, focusing on what the employee has done or not done. - facts, with specific examples of behaviour that has been inappropriate and an explanation of why it was not appropriate. - future improvement, for example, requiring the employee to do something differently or make changes. - 5.4.4 Destructive criticism may involve; - aggressive behaviour, such as shouting/yelling. - personal insults or put downs. - allocating blame rather than responsibility.
+5.4.3 Constructive criticism will focus on:

+- actions and behaviour, focusing on what the employee has done or not done. - facts, with specific examples of behaviour that has been inappropriate and an explanation of why it was not appropriate. - future improvement, for example, requiring the employee to do something differently or make changes. - 5.4.4 Destructive criticism may involve; - aggressive behaviour, such as shouting/yelling. - personal insults or put downs. - allocating blame rather than responsibility.